 Through the course of human history, nearly every culture developed some tradition in herbs as medicine.
 Ancient peoples would verbally pass down basic remedies within families and communities.
-They used this knowledge to deal with things like colds, fevers, cuts, etc. For more serious illness, they would turn to their village healer, shaman, or witch doctor to find cures.
-In the case of Chinese Herbal Therapy, documentation began over 3000 years ago.
+They used this knowledge to deal with things like colds, fevers, cuts, etc. For more serious illnesses, they would turn to their village healer, shaman, or witch doctor to find cures.
+In the case of Chinese Herbal Therapy, documentation began over 5000 years ago.

 History of Herbs